 - Overcrowding: Overcrowded teeth can lead to bite disorders, crooked teeth, excessive wear on tooth enamel, and jaw pain.
 Overcrowding can also increase the risk of tooth decay because it can be difficult to clean between crooked teeth.
 Removing overcrowded teeth can help prevent decay and eliminate jaw pain.

 - Impacted Wisdom Tooth: Impacted wisdom teeth may cause tooth or gum infection, tooth pain, or tooth damage to neighboring teeth.
 Patients who are in their late teens or early 20s are the most likely candidates for wisdom teeth removal.

 The Tooth Extraction Procedure

-Dr. Naguib will use local anesthetic to numb the treated area to minimize tooth sensitivity.
+Dr. Naguib will use a local anesthetic to numb the treated area to minimize tooth sensitivity.
 After extraction, the open area will be cleaned and then packed with gauze.
 Dr. Naguib may recommend affordable dental implants, dental bridges, or dentures to replace a missing tooth or teeth.
 Restorative options not only improve the aesthetics of your smile but can help prevent further gum and tooth problems.

 Request an Appointment